 Upon completion of Navy OCS, graduates are commissioned at pay grade O-1 (Ensign) unless prior-enlisted already holding a higher pay grade.
 The Navy graduates and commissions approximately 1,200 Ensigns annually through OCS.

 The 12-week course is divided into three distinct phases: Phase 1, Indoctrination Candidate; Phase 2, Officer Candidate; and Phase 3, Candidate Officer.

 Phase 1, Indoctrination Candidate: 3 Weeks

 The focus of this phase is to introduce candidates to the profession of arms by instilling discipline, military bearing, attention to detail, and building unit cohesion.
-The first week of the Indoctrination Phase is Admin Week where candidates are fitted for uniforms, provided basic course requirements and guidelines, and introduced to PT.
-Weeks two and three of this phase are dedicated to instructing candidates on drill and instilling military bearing with an emphasis on PT.
+The first week of the Indoctrination Phase is Admin Week, where candidates are fitted for uniforms, provided basic course requirements and guidelines, and introduced to PT.
+Weeks two and three of this phase are dedicated to instructing candidates on drills and instilling military bearing with an emphasis on PT.
 As the name of the phase implies, candidates are referred to as Indoctrination Candidates until advancing to phase two.

 Phase 2, Officer Candidate: 5 Weeks

 This phase focuses on academics in support of meeting the professional core competencies required for graduation.
 Candidates will learn leadership as it pertains to ethics and management, engineering and weapons, Naval history, Naval orientation and warfare, navigation, and Naval operations and seamanship.
 Candidates will also compete for individual and company awards and class standing.
 At the end of this phase, candidates are selected by the class officer for billet assignments based on their class standing.
 Candidates are referred to as Officer Candidates until advancing on to phase three.